nivocart/nivocart/README.md

 ADVANCED SHOPPING CART SYSTEM

 NivoCart is a fully featured shopping cart solution written in pure PHP, Html5, CSS3 and jQuery.<br />
 NivoCart is completely self-contained (no remote dependencies) and does NOT use any frameworks such as Bootstrap, or template engines such as Twig.
-It uses the simple yet very efficient <a href="https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller" title="MVC">MVC</a> + L (Model-View-Controller + Language) file structure, for both the backend and the frontend.<br />
+It uses the simple yet very efficient <a href="https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller" title="MVC">MVC</a> + L (Model-View-Controller + Language) file structure, for both the backend administration and the store(s) frontend.<br />
-NivoCart is primarily designed for small and medium online business entrepreneurs, giving them an easy to use and reliable all-in-one application to strengthen their online presence.
+NivoCart is primarily designed for small and medium online business entrepreneurs, presenting them with an easy to use and reliable all-in-one shopping cart application to strengthen their online presence.
 The second objective of NivoCart is to give developers and web-design agencies a strong platform to work with, for the benefit of their respective customers.<br />
 NivoCart is a community based project where everybody is welcome.
 Feel free to download it, clone it, test it and contribute to it.
 Help and support can be found by visiting the <a href="http://forum.nivocart.com" title="Forum">NivoCart Community Forums</a>.

 REQUIREMENTS:
 - Server: Apache Linux Server
-- Database: MySQLi, PDO
+- Database: MySQLi, PDO MySQL
-- Curl: Curl extensions
+- Extension: OpenSSL + Curl
 - PHP: PHP 7.0+

 _____________________________________________________________________________________________